Geographic Information Science

 What kinds of jobs might a focus in Geographic Information Science prepare you for?

-These courses focus on developing skills in spatial analysis and vizualization that can be applied in any number of geographic and situational contexts; from mapping tsunami inundation zones, the spread of invasive species, impacts of climate change. to comparisons of socio-economic indications of urban residents.
+These courses focus on developing skills in spatial analysis and visualization that can be applied in any number of geographic and situational contexts; from mapping tsunami inundation zones, the spread of invasive species, impacts of climate change, to comparisons of socio-economic indications of urban residents.
 Geographic Information Science courses provides you with highly desirable skills in today’s economy, from spatial analysis with GIS software, to creating and designing effective visual products (such as maps), to remote sensing to understand changes on the earth’s surface.

 More specifically, people with a focus in geographic information science might look for jobs that require spatial perspective and analysis, including:

 - Hazard mapping;

 - Manage emergency management databases;